aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Wed Oct 29 05:10:23 2025
+Last update: Thu Oct 30 05:10:02 2025

 ### Let's play! 🎮